crguezl/server-graphql-hello/README.md

 * [Build a GraphQL API with Node](https://blog.jscrambler.com/build-a-graphql-api-with-node/) By Ahmed Bouchefra
 * [Building a CRUD App with Vue and GraphQL](https://blog.jscrambler.com/building-a-crud-app-with-vue-and-graphql/) By Ahmed Bouchefra
+  * In this version we are using sequelize to manage the data based
+  * Also we have strongly simplified the GraphQL API

 ## Solution